 - The same number of seeds started at 85°F may sprout within days and yield 8-10 happy plants.

-To keep it simple, I grow all my seeds in one space and keep the room temperature and growing mix around 69°F | 20°C, adequately accommodating the warm and cool seed groups.
+If I’m starting a lot of different seeds, I start them all in one space and keep the room temperature and growing mix around 69°F | 20°C, adequately accommodating the warm and cool seed groups.

-Any water used is warmer than this.
+Make sure any water used is a bit warmer than this.

 You can check soil temperature with a household meat thermometer.
 I also have this list of tips for ways to warm up your seed starting area to improve germination.

 Most seeds germinate in darkness and then grow with light.
-It is recommended you keep your grow lights on approximately 12 hours each night (or 14 to 16 hours during the day)and place them 2-3 inches maximum above the tops of the seedlings.
+It is recommended you keep your grow lights on approximately 12 hours each night (or 14 to 16 hours during the day) and place them 2-3 inches maximum above the tops of the seedlings.

 If the light is not directly above the seedlings, they will stretch and become weak and leggy.
 Also, rotate your growing containers every few days to avoid leaning.